Back to all

 What rights does a permanent resident have (or not have)?

-• As a Canadian citizen, I have the right to vote.
-Permanent residents cannot vote, and they can't run for public office.
+As a Canadian citizen, I have the right to vote in every federal election.
+Permanent residents cannot vote, and they cannot run for public office.

-• I would not lose my citizenship if (heaven forbid) I was convicted of a criminal offence, but if I was a permanent resident, I might be deported for criminal activity.
+I would not lose my Canadian citizenship if (heaven forbid) I was convicted of a criminal offence, but if I was a permanent resident I could be deported for criminal activity.
 Which is not a bad thing.
-Too bad we can't deport a few of our more notorious Canadian criminals!
+Too bad we can't deport a few of our more notorious Canadian-born criminals!

-• Permanent residents also cannot hold Canadian passports.
-They must have a passport from their country of origin in order to travel, but they must attach official documentation showing that they have permanent resident status in order to get back into Canada.
+Permanent residents cannot hold Canadian passports.
+They must have a passport from their country of origin in order to travel, but they must attach official documentation showing that they have permanent resident status in order to get back into Canada after traveling abroad.

-How does an immigrant become a naturalized Canadian?
+How does an immigrant to Canada become a naturalized Canadian?

 2. You must have lived in Canada for at least 3 years.

-5. You must pass the citizenship test.
+6. You must pass the Canadian citizenship test.
 The federal government will supply you with a guide that you can study in preparation for the test.

-6. Once you've passed the test, you then are ready to take the oath of citizenship.
+7. Once you have passed the test, you are now ready to take the oath of citizenship.

 Who does not qualify for Canadian citizenship?

-• Anyone who has been convicted of a criminal offence or an offence under the Citizenship Act in the 3 years prior to their citizenship application.
+• Anyone who has been convicted of a criminal offence or an offence under the Citizenship Act in the 3-year period prior to their citizenship application.

 • Anyone who is in prison, on parole or probation, or who has been in prison, on parole or probation for a period of more than 1 year at any time in the past four years.